remix-run/remix/docs/guides/cache-control.md

 The `loaderHeaders` object is an instance of the [Web Fetch API Headers constructor](https://developer.mozilla.org/en-US/docs/Web/API/Headers)

 Now when the browser or a CDN wants to cache our page, it gets the headers from our data source, which is usually what you want.
-Note in our case we're actually just using headers GitHub sent in the response from our fetch!
+Note in our case we're actually using headers GitHub sent in the response from our fetch!

 The second reason this matters is that Remix calls your loaders via `fetch` in the browser on client side transitions.
 By returning good cache headers here, when the user clicks back/forward or visits the same page multiple times, the browser won't actually make another request for the data but will use a cached version instead.
 This greatly speeds up a website's performance, even for pages that you can't cache on a CDN.
 A lot of React apps rely on a JavaScript cache, but browser caches already work great!